15 Best Campgrounds in Montana

 4. Holland Lake Campground, Flathead National Forest

 In the scenic Swan Valley of northwestern Montana, Holland Lake Campground provides spacious campsites with easy access to its namesake feature.
 With 40 campsites for tents and RVs spread throughout two different loops, the campground features flushing restrooms and potable water.
-No electricity or water hookups are available for recreational vehicles at Holland Lake.
+No electricity or water hookups are available.

-Alongside the 400-acre lake that is popular for boating and fishing, several hiking trails stem from the campground, including the Holland Falls National Recreation Trail.
+Alongside the 400-acre lake, which is popular for boating and fishing, several hiking trails stem from the campground, including the Holland Falls National Recreation Trail.
+The majority of sites are available for reservation up to six months in advance.
+Many of the sites fill completely throughout the summer season.

 Numerous other Forest Service campgrounds line Highway 83 south of Holland Lake.
 Just over 10 miles from Holland Lake, Lake Alva Campground features 39 sites on a first-come, first-served basis.
 Seeley Lake is also a popular place to stay in the Swan Valley with an expansive day-use area and a campground with 29 sites available.
 Both Placid Lake and Salmon Lake State Parks are found on the southern end of the Swan Valley and offer over 60 campsites total.